dmytrozaporozhets/func-project/README.md

 # func-app
-А set of functions that will help when writing code
+This is a template project that contains a set of some functions for writing code